 Drywall Installation: Process, Materials, and Contractors

 Drywall installation is one of the most widespread interior finishing trades in U.S. residential and commercial construction, governing the structural enclosure of walls and ceilings across virtually every building type.
 This page covers the installation process from framing assessment through finishing, the principal material classifications, applicable building codes and safety standards, and the contractor categories that operate within this sector.
-Permitting requirements, fire-rated assembly distinctions, and decision points for hiring or scoping work are addressed as reference material for property owners, general contractors, and procurement professionals using the Installation Listings to identify qualified trades.
+Permitting requirements, fire-rated assembly distinctions, and decision points for hiring or scoping work are addressed as reference material for property owners, general contractors, and procurement professionals using the Installation Providers to identify qualified trades.

 Definition and scope